DarrenJiang13/Fingertip-RspPI4/InstallationTutorialPi4/README.md

   2. Install Raspian to your PI4
      - Visit the Raspberry Pi [downloads page](https://www.raspberrypi.org/downloads/). click [noobs](https://www.raspberrypi.org/downloads/noobs/) then "download zip".
      - Then extract all the files in .zip file directly to your micro SD card
+  3. Insert the SD card you’ve set up with Raspbian (via NOOBS) into the microSD card slot
+  4. Connect HDMI cable, your mouse and keyboard to PI4
+  5. Connect the power adapter, waiting for PI4 to start.
+Then choose Rasbian and click install.
+  6. Wait for the installation to finish (30-60 minutes).
+Click [here](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up/6) for more information during setting up.

 ## 3. Install Ubuntu 18.04-server